-- 13. In May 2015 the Board discussed a plan for addressing the above challenges.
-The Board agreed that it needs to: - (a) identify, confirm (or correct) and reinforce the underlying rationale of the distinction between liabilities and equity in IAS 32; - (b) identify other relevant features of claims that need to be communicated by means other than the distinction between liabilities and equity; and - (c) improve the consistency, completeness and clarity of the requirements. - 14.
-To accomplish the above, the Board explored: - (a) What distinctions between claims might be useful and why? - (b) How different approaches to the classification, presentation and disclosure might enhance (or diminish) the usefulness of the distinction. - 15.
+- 15. In May 2015 the Board discussed a plan for addressing the above challenges. - 16.
+Notwithstanding the challenges identified, IAS 32 has worked well for the majority of liabilities and equity.
+Therefore, the Board does not intend to begin from a blank sheet of paper.
+Instead, it will use IAS 32 as the starting point. - 17.
+The Board agreed that it needs to: - (a) identify, confirm (or correct) and reinforce the underlying rationale of the distinction between liabilities and equity in IAS 32; - (b) identify other relevant features of claims that need to be communicated by means other than the distinction between liabilities and equity; and - (c) improve the consistency, completeness and clarity of the requirements. - 18.
+To accomplish the above, the Board explored: - (a) What distinctions between claims might be useful and why? - (b) How different approaches to the classification, presentation and disclosure might enhance (or diminish) the usefulness of the distinction. - 19.
 The starting point was the features used to distinguish between liabilities and equity in IAS 32.